refenv/gh-automation/README.md

 * ``refenv.dockerize``, produces a Docker-image with cijoe + qemu and publishes it on DockerHub
 * ``refenv.actions``, provides an example of using the Docker-image via GitHUB actions
+* ``refenv.alpine-bash``, this is unrelated to the other two, it just provides an Alpine Linux Docker image on DockerHub with Bash as default instead of ``sh``.
+It is re-build daily.

 Descriptions and status of the workflows follow.
 The sections following describe the CI/CD infrastructure needed to utilize the docker image on GitHUB / DigitalOcean infrastructure.